MOBILIZING THE CHURCH TO STEP INTO HER CALL TO CARE FOR VULNERABLE CHILDREN

 Our Executive Director

 Vicky Stinziano is passionate about seeing the Church live out its calling to care for vulnerable children and families.
 She and her husband, Jamin, are raising six children through a mix of birth and foster care, a journey that has shaped her conviction in the transformative role of the local Church.
-Vicky serves at Summit Church as the director of the Every Child Initiative and leads as the Executive Director of the Every Child Collective, equipping churches to step into their God-given role with clarity, compassion, and courage.
+Vicky serves at Summit Church as the Director of the Every Child Initiative and leads as the Executive Director of the Every Child Collective, equipping churches to step into their God-given role with clarity, compassion, and courage.
 Her hope is to see churches rise as they love and care for their communities and beyond, putting the Kingdom of God on display through faithful presence and action.

 Meet the Team